Stellify-Software-Ltd/stellify-laravel/QUICKSTART.md

 ## Next Steps

 After export:
-1. Open Stellify IDE
+1. Configure Stellify platform with your database credentials
-2. Your project structure will be visible
+2. Your project structure will be visible in Stellify
 3. Start collaborative development
 4. Make changes in Stellify
-5. Changes sync back to your Laravel project
+5. Changes are stored in your database

+**Important Notes:**
+- **Your data stays in your database** - Stellify reads from it, you own it
+- You can use a local database (MySQL on your machine) or a hosted database (AWS RDS, DigitalOcean, etc.)
+- For production/team use, we recommend a hosted database that all team members and Stellify can access
+- For local development/testing, a local MySQL database works great

 ## Support